STUDENTS Policy

 be respected.
 Searches shall be carried out in the presence of adult

 witnesses, if such witnesses are available.
-Students may be asked to
+Students may be asked to empty

-clothing for examination if reasonable under the circumstances.
+for examination if reasonable under the circumstances.

 No employee shall perform a